atul-yadav-git/Learn_DevOps_Together/Virtualization_and_Cloud/AWS/EC2_CLI_Commands.md

 ```
 aws ec2 describe-regions --query 'Regions[*].RegionName' --output table
 ```
-### Will list subnets and its availability zone and VPC for the default region configured in your AWS CLI
+### Listing Subnets, Availability Zones, and VPC for Default Region
 ```
 aws ec2 describe-subnets --query 'Subnets[*].[SubnetId,VpcId,AvailabilityZone]' --output table
 ```
-to list subnets for a specific region, you can use the --region option.
+To list subnets for a specific region, you can use the --region option.

 For example:`aws ec2 describe-subnets --query 'Subnets[*].[SubnetId,VpcId,AvailabilityZone]' --output table --region us-west-2`

-to get the default region configured in your cli `aws configure list | grep region`
+`aws configure list | grep region` To get the default region configured in your cli

-## To retrieve information about security groups in your AWS account.
+### To retrieve information about security groups in your AWS account.
 ```
 aws ec2 describe-security-groups --query 'SecurityGroups[*].[GroupId,GroupName]' --output table
 ```